 What are SERMO surveys and sentiment polls?
 A note on the data

 SERMO is the world’s largest healthcare professional polling and survey company with 1.6 million healthcare professional members in both a social network and a digital research network, spanning 80 countries.
 SERMO conducts 700,000 surveys a year.

 In addition to formal surveys, SERMO also conducts regular sentiment polls on the social network.
 We take the pulse of physicians on topics that range from healthcare topics and politics to doctors’ daily challenges.
 Polls can receive up to 3,000 votes and members are not incentivized to participate in SERMO polls.
 Our polls are one of the most popular areas of our site and are intended to reflect the unfiltered voice and sentiment of physicians.

 SERMO members must go through a three-stage, highly secure, and accurate verification process.
-While the data have not been weighted to reflect the demographic composition of US physicians, SERMO physicians index closely to the demographics of American physicians in general, as benchmarked by the AMA.
+While the data have not been weighted to reflect the demographic composition of US physicians, SERMO physicians index closely to the demographics of American physicians in general.
 Because the sample is based on those who initially self-select for participation rather than being targeted from a probability sample, no estimates of sampling error can be calculated when projecting to the universe of US Physicians.
 However, the margin of error when projecting the most recent poll (of 2,010 doctors) to active SERMO members is ±2%.
 It is calculated at the standard 95% confidence level.
 Therefore we can be 95% confident that the sample result reflects the active SERMO member base within the margin of error.
 This calculator is based on a 50% result in a poll, which is where the margin of error is at its maximum.
 All sample surveys and polls may be subject to multiple sources of error, including, but not limited to sampling error, coverage error, and measurement error.